Neoteroi/BlackSheep-Docs/docs/request-handlers.md

 # Request handlers

-The previous pages describe that a request handler in BlackSheep is a function associated to a route,  having the responsibility of handling web requests.
+The previous pages describe that a request handler in BlackSheep is a function associated with a route,  having the responsibility of handling web requests.
 This page describes `request handlers` in detail, covering the following:

 - [X] Request handler normalization.